EideticPleroma/fallacysheriff/docs/deployment.md

 ### View Logs

 In Railway dashboard:
-1. Click on your service
+1. Click on your FallacySheriff service
 2. Go to "Deployments" tab
 3. Click on the latest deployment
 4. View logs